luigifilippochiara/Goal-SAR/README.md

 Pre-processed data and batches will be saved in `./output/{dataset_name}/` by default.
 Model checkpoints and outputs will be saved in `./output/{dataset_name}/{model_name}/`.

-For simplicity we provide the training scripts for the `sdd` dataset in the `scripts` folder.
+For simplicity, we provide the training scripts for the `sdd` dataset in the `scripts` folder.
 Specifically, you will find:

 - `train_SAR.sh`
 - `train_Goal-SAR.sh`